effektif/admin-docs/docs/restore.rst

 https://docs.mongodb.org/manual/reference/program/mongorestore

-You will need to use the Signavio Workflow MongoDB user credentials again to overwrite the contents of the Signavio Workflow databases.
+You will need to use the Signavio Workflow Accelerator MongoDB user credentials again to overwrite the contents of the Workflow Accelerator databases.

 We recommend running mongorestore with the parameter --drop which will remove every collection (table) from the database before it is restored.